-5. In the fourth quarter of fiscal 2004, the Company paid \$3.0 million to resolve a personal injury lawsuit encaptioned Chavarria et al v.
+- 5. The Company determined at September 30, 2005 that the intangible assets associated with the acquisition of Industrial Chemical and Equipment Company in 1993, an asset group within the Industrial segment, were impaired based on undiscounted cash flow calculations.
+The undiscounted cash flow calculations took into consideration the business outlook over the remaining useful life for this asset group.
+The sum of expected future cash flows was less than the carrying amount of the intangible assets.
+The impairment amount was \$176,000, which also represented the net book value of the intangible assets at September 30, 2005.
+The amount of the impairment is included within Selling, General and Administrative expense in the Condensed Statements of Income for the three and six months ended September 30, 2005. - 6.
+In the fourth quarter of fiscal 2004, the Company paid \$3.0 million to resolve a personal injury lawsuit encaptioned Chavarria et al v.
 Hawkins, Inc., Panorama Compounding Pharmacy, and Valley Drug and Compounding, et al that arose from the alleged mislabeling of certain inventory the Company purchased in connection with its acquisition of St. Mary's Chemicals, Inc. (d/b/a Universal Chemicals) in May 2000.
 Pursuant to the terms of the settlement, the Company denied all liability and reserved its right to pursue indemnification and contribution from third parties.
 In July 2004, the Company filed suit in Hennepin County, Minnesota against the former principals of Universal Chemicals, seeking indemnification for the costs the Company incurred in defending and resolving the prior litigation.

 On June 23, 2005, the Company and the former Universal Chemicals principals (the "defendants") executed a settlement agreement in full and final resolution of the Company's claims, as well as any claims the defendants may have or may have had against the Company.
-The settlement agreement requires the defendants to surrender to the Company 75,358 shares of the Company's common stock, which they received as consideration for the May 2000 acquisition.
-The agreement also terminates the non-competition provisions of the Company's agreements with the defendants, relieving the Company of the obligation to pay \$500,000 to the defendants over the next five years as consideration for these provisions.
-The settlement agreement calls for the parties to execute mutual releases and a stipulation of dismissal.
-The proceeds from this settlement are expected to be recorded in the financial statements during the 2006 fiscal year.
+The settlement agreement required the defendants to surrender to the Company 75,358 shares of the Company's common stock, which they received as consideration for the May 2000 acquisition.
+The agreement also terminated the non-competition provisions of the Company's agreements with the defendants, relieving the Company of the obligation to pay \$500,000 to the defendants over the next five years as consideration for these provisions.